End of Time (Beyoncé song): Critical reception

 Lewis Corner of Digital Spy rated the song with five stars out of five and wrote, "Add the star's sultry tones and a ludicrously addictive toe-trotting pre-chorus and it easily ranks as one of Bey[oncé]'s most colourful and fun cuts to date".
 In the review of 4, Corner also noted that the "carnival-styled brass sections stand out as the record's quirkier production elements, adding bursts of sass" to the song.
 Joanne Dorken of MTV UK wrote that the beat, which builds up throughout the song, gives it a "memorable sound" and makes it "insanely catchy".
 He concluded that "End of Time" is "guaranteed to fill a dance floor".
 Erika Ramirez of Billboard magazine called "End of Time" an addictive song, adding that it "hits strong from jump with the orchestration".
 In another review, she further praised The-Dream's production, the drums and said that it should have been released as the lead single from the album.
 Neil McCormick of The Daily Telegraph and Craig Jenkins of Prefix Magazine chose the song as a highlight of the album, with the later calling it "a joyfully vibrant collision of Afrobeat and Latin jazz".
-Jody Rosen of Rolling Stone commented that "End of Time" effectively shows that Fela Kuti was a big inspiration for Knowles' while producing 4.
-Matthew Perpetua of the same publication commended the song for being one of the most adventurous cuts on 4; he noted that Knowles sings "lovey-dovey lyrics over an ecstatic, beat-heavy arrangement".
-Spencer Kornhaber of The Antlantic noted that the line "'Come take my hand, I will never let you go,' comes off as a reversal, an assertion of Beyoncé's own irreplaceability".
+Jody Rosen of Rolling Stone commented that "End of Time" effectively shows that Fela Kuti was a big inspiration for Beyoncé while producing 4.
+Matthew Perpetua of the same publication commended the song for being one of the most adventurous cuts on 4; he noted that Beyoncé sings "lovey-dovey lyrics over an ecstatic, beat-heavy arrangement".
+Spencer Kornhaber of The Atlantic noted that the line "'Come take my hand, I will never let you go,' comes off as a reversal, an assertion of Beyoncé's own irreplaceability".